LevelInteractive/google-tag-manager-mcp-server/README.md

 3.  **Configure environment variables:**

-    Create a `.env` file in the `old` directory and add the necessary configuration.
+    Create a `.env` file in the repository root and add the necessary configuration.
 You can use one of the following authentication methods:

     **a) Service Account (File Path):**
     ```